Exploring Intra- and Inter-Video Relation for Surgical Semantic Scene Segmentation: Experiments

 The results on EndoVis18 and CaDIS are presented in Table~\ref{tab:result} and Table~\ref{tab:cadis}, respectively.
 We observe that DeepLabV3+ backbone obtains reasonable results with mIoU over 60\% on all tasks of both datasets.
 Purely introducing self-attention mechanism on a spatial dimension, Sswin Transformer achieves better results.
 Incorporating temporal coherence cues, STswin further improves the segmentation performance in all evaluation metrics of both datasets.
 Especially, mIoU on EndoVis18 is increased from 61.7\% to 62.3\%, and PACs of Task II \& III on CaDIS are increased from 82.7\% to 84.3\%, and from 74.4\% to 77.3\%.
 Adding our cross-video contrast loss, our full model STswinCL continues boosting the results with 0.5\%-1.7\% mIoU gain, peaking at 63.6\% mIoU on EndoVis18 and 69.7\% mIoU on CaDIS Task III.
 Introducing our contrast loss to Baseline model, BaselineCL can also consistently raise the results on both datasets, especially with 0.7\% and 0.9\% PAC gain in CaDIS Task II and III.
 Note that when tackling challenging tasks with more categories (\eg, comparing Task I and III on CaDIS), our key components can instead yield their better efficacy with larger improvement.

 To validate the effectiveness of proposed hybrid architecture of CNN and Transformer, and also time shift scheme, we further compare our method with i) Swin: the original Swin Transformer without any CNN~\cite{liu2021swin}, and ii) VideoSwin: the video version, which is originally designed for video action recognition and only performs the shift once in most feature encoding stages~\cite{liu2021video}.
-We reimplement these methods using their released codes, use the pretrained models and utilize DeepLabV3+ as the base framework for fair comparison.
-We try the best to adapt VideoSwin to achieve the better results for segmentation.
+We reimplement these methods using their released codes, use the pretrained models and utilize DeepLabV3+ as the base segmentation framework for fair comparison.
+We try the best to adapt VideoSwin to achieve the better results for segmentation by trying different down-sampling rates in feature extraction, different learning rates in model learning, as well as different ways to represent the feature for current frame.
 From Table I and II, we can see that the original Swin method is inferior to our Sswin on most evaluation metrics.
 The performance of original Swin is even worse than Baseline model (ResNet-18) on EndoVis18.
 Additionally, apart from PAC of Task I and III on CaDIS, there exists large performance gap between VideoSwin and our STswin.
-These results demonstrate that pure Transformer without using CNN with strong inductive biases for feature extraction, is prone to the model overfitting when using small dataset for training.
+These results demonstrate that without using CNN with strong inductive biases for feature extraction, pure Transformer is prone to the model overfitting when using small surgical dataset for training.
 Our CNN-Transformer hybrid architecture can alleviate this issue.
 In addition, shifting once hardly captures the complete temporal cues within the clip.
 It may be sufficient for action recognition task, while is suboptimal for our scene segmentation task that requires a dense pixel-wise prediction for each frame.
+The performance of VideoSwin is even lower than Swin.
+The reason may be that by extending Transformer to the temporal dimension, VideoSwin introduces more model parameters, which further increases the severity of overfitting problem.
+Evaluating and comparing on a larger dataset can better verify the effectiveness of our method.